 Occasionally, Matsuhisa also appears on screen with his A-list customers, too, having landed small acting roles in Casino, Memoirs of a Geisha and Austin Powers in Goldmember.

 1. Jamie Oliver

-Sat proudly atop the pile, though, is a cheeky chappie from Essex with just two GCSEs to his exclusively branded name: Jamie Oliver has seen it all on his rise to becoming the highest paid chef in the world – and one of Britain’s most successful exports in the process.
+Still sat proudly atop the pile, though, is a cheeky chappie from Essex with just two GCSEs to his exclusively branded name.
+Jamie Oliver has seen it all on his rise to becoming the highest-paid chef in the world – and one of Britain’s most impressive success stories in the process.

-After starting out as a pastry chef under Antonio Carluccio and Gennaro Contaldo (of Greedy Italians fame), the 42-year-old was approached by the BBC about filming his own TV series while working as a sous chef in London.
-The result, The Naked Chef, was a huge hit with viewers, propelling Oliver into mainstream stardom.
-He has since worked on a multitude of television shows and best-selling cookbooks focused on improving the diet of children on both sides of the Atlantic, as well as secured several lucrative advertising deals, including the estimated £1.2 million-a-year he was paid by Sainsbury’s up until 2011.
+Since starting out as a pastry chef under Antonio Carluccio and Gennaro Contaldo (of Greedy Italians fame), the 43-year-old has worked on a multitude of television shows and best-selling cookbooks focused on improving the diet of children on both sides of the Atlantic.
+He has also secured several lucrative advertising deals, most recently with the UK supermarket chain Tesco.

-As you can see, there’s plenty of money to be made in the culinary world, with some of the best cooks on the planet combining their skills in the kitchen with a head for business; the collective earnings between these 10 celebrity chefs total $676 million (£489.8 million) alone!
+As you can see, there’s plenty of money to be made in the culinary world, with most of these cooks combining their skills in the kitchen with a head for business; the collective earnings between these 10 celebrity chefs total over $1.16 billion (£879.9 million) alone!

 What would you do with that kind of money?
-Let us know in the comments below!
+Let us know in the comments section below!